Where to start?

 What is an Interim Hearing?

 An Interim Hearing is conducted ‘on the papers’.
-This means that the Judge will make a decision once they have read all of the evidence that has been filed on behalf of the parties.
+This means that the Judge will make a decision once they have read all of the evidence that has been filed on behalf of the parties and submissions have been made.
 This evidence includes the parties Affidavits and any subpoenaed documents.
 Usually there is no cross examination or evidence given in the witness box at an Interim Hearing (except in exceptional circumstances).
 In some matters a Family Report may be needed to assist the Court in making a decision or an Independent Children’s Lawyer is appointed (however this depends on the types of issues involved in the matter.)
-We can provide you with advice regarding whether your matter is likely to be one where the court will consider the need for a Family Report or Independent Children’s Lawyer.
+We can provide you with advice regarding whether your matter is likely to be one where the Court will consider the need for a Family Report or Independent Children’s Lawyer.
 At an Interim Hearing the Judge will read the material and hear submissions from legal representatives (or the parties if they are self-represented).
 The Court will then make an Interim decision/Order.

 The last step – a Final Hearing (Trial)

 Once there is an Interim Order the Court will make directions for the future progress of the matter in the Court system – to allow the matter to proceed to a Final Hearing (a Trial).
 These directions could issue at the same time as the Interim Order or at a later date (that date being decided by the Court).
-Due to the extremely large number of cases before the Federal Circuit Court and the Family Court, a Final Hearing is usually not listed for a number of months after the Interim Hearing (this could be up to (or longer than) 12 months later).
+Due to the extremely large number of cases before the Federal Circuit Court and the Family Court, a Final Hearing is usually not listed for a number of months after the Interim Hearing (this could be up to, or longer than, 12 months later).
 A Final Hearing is where the evidence that has been placed before the Court in the matter to date, by way of Affidavit, is “tested”.
 This means that the parties are cross-examined along with any witnesses, including any expert witnesses such as a Family Report Writer.
 A Final Hearing can take anywhere from one day to a number of days depending on the complexity of the issues involved and the number of witnesses who need to be cross-examined.
 You should be aware that if you have a Final Hearing you may not get a decision from the Court straight away at the conclusion.
 Sometimes a decision may not issue for some time after (being weeks after, or in some matters months after the Hearing).

 A lot of preparation is necessary in the lead up to a Final Hearing to ensure that all of the evidence in support of your case is before the Court.
 If you are preparing for a Final Hearing we strongly recommend that you make an appointment to see one of our experienced solicitors well in advance of the Hearing date.